gjpelletier/weightedcorrs/README.md

 wmean =<br>
    1.5445e+02   1.2295e+02   8.3064e+01<br>

-# Example for Google Colab or Jupyter Notebook
+# Example for Google Colab, Jupyter Notebook, and Python

 The first step is to install weightedcorrs from github as follows:<br>
 ```